Dherse/masterproef/content/4_phos.typ

 #pagebreak(weak: true)
 == Compiler architecture <sec_arch>

 The design of the @phos compiler is inspired in parts by _Clang_'s, _Rust_'s, and _Java_'s compilers #cite("clang_internals", "rust_compiler", "openjdk_hotspot").
 As previously mentioned, the compilation of a @phos program into a circuit design that can be programmed onto a photonic processor is a three step process: compilation, evaluation, and synthesis.
 The compiler as it is referred in this section performs the compilation step.
 Therefore, as previously mentioned in @sec_exec_model, it has the task for taking the user's code as an input and producing bytecode for the #gloss("vm", long: true).
 The compiler is written in _Rust_, and is split into several components, each with a specific purpose.
 As will be discussed in subsequent sections, the @phos compiler is composed of a _lexer_, a _parser_, an _#gloss("ast", long: true)_, a _desugaring_ step, a _high-level intermediary representation_, a _medium-level intermediary representation_, and a _bytecode_ generator.

-The compiler is architected in a multi-stage process, where each stage is responsible for a specific set of tasks, this is similar to the design of other compilers, such as the _Rust_ compiler @rust_compiler.
-Furthermore, each stage corresponds almost perfectly with each of the components of the compiler, as will be discussed in the following sections.
-This multi-stage process is illustrated in @fig_compiler_arch.
+The multiple stages of the compiler are illustrated in @fig_compiler_arch.

+#info-box(kind: "important")[
+    The overall architecture and components of the @phos compiler are similar in design to _Rust_'s compiler @rust_compiler, this is done purposefully for two reasons.
+First, _Rust_ as a language is advanced, and has a well design compiler, and as such is a good source of reference materials.
+Second, the @phos compiler is written in _Rust_, and as such, it can reuse existing code and algorithms from both, the extended ecosystem of language development libraries in _Rust_, and from the _Rust_ compiler itself.
+As the _Rust_ compiler is released under an @mit license, it can legally be used as a source of inspiration and code for the @phos compiler.
+]

 #figurex(
     title: [ Compiler architecture of the @phos programming language ],
     caption: [
-        Compiler architecture of the @phos programming language, showing that the user code flows into the different stages of the compiler: lexing, parsing, desugaring, AST-to-HIR, HIR-to-MIR, and bytecode generation.
-All of these stages producing the bytecode that can be executed by the @vm.
+        Compiler architecture of the @phos programming language, showing that the user code flows into the different stages of the compiler.
+All of these stages producing the bytecode that can be evaluated.

         This figure uses the same color scheme as @fig_responsibilities, showing the ecosystem components in orange, the user's code in green, and the platform specific code in blue.
     ]